Road Work at Great Basin National Park

 For over a century artists have played an important role in the formation, preservation, and enjoyment of national parks by creating visual records of these unique areas.
 Their interpretation of the landscape through many types of media connects people to these special places.
 Many national parks across the country offer Artist-In-Residence programs.
 These programs are an essential part of the preservation and protection of these public lands.

-The 2013 Darwin Lambert Artist-in-Residence recipient was Bane Butcher.
+The 2013 Darwin Lambert Artist-in-Residence recipient was Bain Butcher.
 To view the program guidelines and information for the program, click here.

 Great Basin National Park has created the Darwin Lambert Artist-Writer in Residence Program in honor of the late Darwin Lambert.
 As a proponent for the creation of Great Basin National Park and other parks, Lambert authored Great Basin Drama and other literary pieces.

 This program offers artists and writers the opportunity to live and work in Great Basin National Park.
-In years past a two to four week residence was scheduled for September and October.
+The park will offer a two to four week residency.

-Basic housing is provided, however there is no other stipend.
+Basic housing is provided, but no other stipend is offered.
 As part of the program artists and writers will be required to do one public program in which the artist-writer will speak about their work and their medium in relation to the park and its natural and cultural resources.
-Artists and writers must also donate one original piece of their work to the park's permanent museum collection.
-The deadline for submissions is Feburary 1, 2014.
-Selection for the residency will be announced by the end of March 2014.
+Artists and writers must also donate one original piece of their work to the park's permanent museum collection..